e-dapp/Little-Bit-o-WebGL/README.md

 Lesson 4 [direct link](http://learningwebgl.com/blog/?p=370).

+Also note this uses Brandon Jones' glMatrix for matrix and vector handling.

 ## This Project

 Mostly for getting a feel of WebGL.
 Also just to make something that's pleasant to look at.